Revision Date – March 26, 2020

 Bylaws for the Governance of the Advancement Board for Real Estate Development

-(These restated Bylaws supersede the original dated May 2010 and revisions dated October 2012, and September 2013)
+(These restated Bylaws supersede the original dated May 2010 and revisions dated October 2012, September 2013, and April 2017)

 Article I. Name of the Organization

 The official name of the organization shall be the Advancement Board for Real Estate Development.
-It may be referred to herein as (“the Board”).
+It may be referred to herein as the "Board”.

 Article II.
 Purpose Statement